Etz-Hola/decentralized-resource/README.md

 This repository contains the smart contract for a decentralized platform where households with surplus solar energy can sell it directly to nearby users.
 The contract enables peer-to-peer energy trading, allowing buyers and sellers to agree on prices and automatically handle payments through blockchain transactions.

+The project is built, tested and verified on the Ethereum Sepolia Testnet.

 ## Table of Contents

 - [Overview](#overview)